fils/CDFRegistryWG/README.md

 use of this type.
 However, it might apply to the VoID document in some ways.

 ## Notes
-The registryC2.json is the best candidate so far.
-It is encoding the Open Core Data information right now.
-A copy of this is in opencore.json as well.
 A reference work flow would go something like this.

+* Make a simple SKOS or OWL out of RE3 XML schema terms
+* Use schema.org/Organization plus external voc from above (valid JOSN-LD)
 * Sites place this JSON-LD into their index page or some other page they designate.
 * The white list of site/URLs is feed through something like [https://github.com/fils/contextBuilder](https://github.com/fils/contextBuilder) or by DateOne tools.
 This example code will look for schema.org JSON-LD packages defined by a line like